 7. Difficult to manage conflict

 A 2002 study stated that only children were less likely to be liked by their classmates and had a high chance of being victimized and aggressive in their peer group.
+This leaves them with insecurity.
 This throws some light on how having siblings at home can help to manage a conflict better (4).

 8. Less agreeable personalities